stevenjlho/leetcode/solutions/22. Generate Parentheses/README.md

 ## Approach

-1. Create an empty array `result` to store the valid combinations.
+1. Create an empty array `res` to store the valid combinations.
 2. Define a helper function `dfs`.
    - When the constructed string `s` reaches the length of `n * 2`, it means we've added `n` pairs of parentheses.
-We add `s` to the result set and return.
+We add `s` to the res set and return.
    - As long as the count of left parentheses `'('` added so far is less than `n`, we can add another `'('` to the string.
 We do this by calling the `dfs` function recursively, increasing the count of left parentheses by 1.
    - We can add a right parenthesis `')'` only if its count is less than the count of left parentheses to ensure the string remains valid.
 We call the `dfs` function recursively, increasing the count of right parentheses by 1.
 3. Call `dfs` with `0`, `0`, and empty string to start the process.
-4. After all recursive calls complete, return the `result` array containing all valid combinations.
+4. After all recursive calls complete, return the `res` array containing all valid combinations.

 ## Complexity